How to watch Wimbledon 2026 | Order of play, winners & more info

 Despite being a British tournament held on grass courts, which in theory should come as an advantage to British players, there has not been much success from home-soil players since the early 1900s.

-Originally, when the competition was in its earliest days, it was only British players winning and competing, with a sprinkling of Australian and US competitors some years.
+Originally, when the competition was in its earliest days, it was only British players winning and competing, with a sprinkling of Australian and US competitors some years later.

 The first non-British Gentlemen’s finalist was Australian Norman Brookes in 1905.
 Coincidentally, this was also the same year the first non-British player won Wimbledon, with the USA’s May Sutton winning the Ladies’ singles competition that year.